Kanban-Zai/kanban-zai-version-1.0/README.md

 # The Kanban-Zai Protocol

-This manifesto describes the core idea of an open source social contract for Software Development Execution teams.
+This manifesto describes the core idea of an open source social contract for Software Delivery Teams.

 ## BENEFITS